Fork me on GitHub

 1. When exporting to a .tex file, the key should be named latex.

 2. When exporting to a .pdf file, the key for PanWriter to look up in the output YAML can be specified with the pdf-format key (see example above).
-Default is also latex, but you can also use context, html, ms, beamer, revealjs, etc. In fact, you could set it to anything, if you had a corresponding key in the output YAML with a to: field.
-See also Creating a PDF with pandoc.
+Default is also latex, but you can also use context, html, ms, beamer, etc. See also Creating a PDF with pandoc.

 User Data Directory